 As is typical in such cases in Malaysia, a day after the arrest of his wife, Ms Bonat’s employer filed a complaint against the maid, saying that the wounds on her body were self-inflicted and accused her of stealing RM10, 000 ($US2,870.00) from his home.

-Despite being charged with four counts of causing hurt with dangerous weapons and facing a maximum of 80-years imprisonment, and in spite of promises by senior Malaysian politicians, including Prime Minister Dato Abdullah Ahmad Badawi, that maximum penalties would be applied, the case is still ongoing.
+Despite being charged with four counts of causing hurt with dangerous weapons and facing a maximum of 80-years imprisonment or promises by senior Malaysian politicians, including Prime Minister Abdullah Ahmad Badawi, that maximum penalties would be applied, the case is still ongoing.

 While Yim is free to continue her life unimpeded, released on RM85,000 ($US24,300) bail, due to immigration rules Ms Bonat is confined to a shelter at the Indonesian embassy.